Little Rock / North Little Rock Bike Share *

-The initial launch in 2018 will have 200 bikes and 20-25 stations.
+The initial launch will have 200 bikes and 20-25 stations.
 Station locations have been considered for over a year.
 Usage data from other communities shows that high station density is critical for program success.
 For that reason, our initial launch focal area will only be in downtown Little Rock and North Little Rock, likely not farther north than Argenta in North Little Rock, not farther south than SOMA, not farther east than Heifer International, and not farther west than the Capital Mall (and perhaps more spatially limited than this).
 Consistent with our goal of making this program an accessible transportation option, key targets for bike share stations will include the Little Rock Rock Region Metro hub, high density parking, high density employment centers, and concentrations of restaurants/attractions.
 The program will create a park and ride opportunity in North Little Rock.
 Sponsorship may inform station placement as well.

 We still have much to consider regarding station locations.
 We know our community and its needs very well and Bantam is well-versed in bike share best practices.
 In the upcoming months, our community and Bantam will apply all of this experience to create a network that meets our needs but is also informed by the lessons learned in other communities to facilitate program success.
 New stations will be added to the system with system expansion.
 Stations will be light and modular bike racks, allowing us to easily shift station location based on usage data in our community to optimize our network.

 User Interface / Check Out Process

 Riders can engage the system in multiple ways.
 The mobile app and website will be the primary means for users to sign-up and register an account.
 Once registered, the user can engage the system in the following three ways (Fig. 2):